How to integrate Google Sheets with WooCommerce to add order information to WooCommerce when a row is added in Google Sheets

 (1) Next, integrate with WooCommerce to create orders.
 Click "Create Order."

-(2) From the "Select account and action" screen of WooCommerce, check if there are any errors in the account information linked with WooCommerce, keep the action as "Create Order," and click "Next."
+(2) From the "Select Integration Account and Action" screen of WooCommerce, check if there are any errors in the account information linked with WooCommerce, keep the action as "Create Order," and click "Next."

-(3) From the "API Connection Settings" screen, check the red line and input the TOP page URL.
+(3) From the "API Connection Settings" screen, check the red line and enter the TOP page URL.
 Other fields are not mandatory.
 Enter the necessary fields.
-You can reference Google Sheets information by selecting from the output as shown in the image below.
+You can reference information from Google Sheets by selecting from the output as shown in the image below.

 Once the input is complete, click "Test" at the bottom, and if no errors occur, click "Save."

-(1) Next, update records in Google Sheets.
-Click "Update Record."
+(1) Next, update the records in Google Sheets.
+Click "Update Records."

-(2) From the "Database Integration" screen, check if there are any errors in the account information linked with Google Sheets, and keep the execution action as "Update Record."
+(2) From the "Database Integration" screen, check if there are any errors in the account information linked with Google Sheets, and keep the execution action as "Update Records."

-Scroll down and input the Spreadsheet ID, Spreadsheet Tab Name, and Table Range. ・Spreadsheet ID: Select from options ・Spreadsheet Tab Name: Select from options ・Table Range: Direct input
+Scroll down and enter the Spreadsheet ID, Spreadsheet tab name, and table range. ・Spreadsheet ID: Select from options ・Spreadsheet tab name: Select from options ・Table range: Enter directly

 Scroll down and select the values for the updated record from the output.